ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 ## Known limitations

-  * Avoiding overloading the autopilot's memory by messages must be ensured on the payload side
+  * Avoiding overloading the autopilot's memory with messages must be ensured on the payload side
   * A maximum of 2 devices + modem or 3 devices without modem can be connected in this way.
-The limitation is caused by mavlink driver that is only able to connect a maximum of 3 instances of mavlink devices and also due to a limited number of UART interfaces of the autopilot.
+The limitation is caused by Mavlink driver that is only able to connect a maximum of 3 instances of Mavlink devices and also due to a limited number of UART interfaces of the autopilot.
   * It is not possible for the input of payload messages and output to [sik modem](https://github.com/ThunderFly-aerospace/TFSIK01) to have the same type of MAVLink messages (stream) that would differ only in the number of messages per second.
-This means that it is not possible to simply select data stream to be transmitted to the ground from the data stream intended for logging.
+This means that it is not possible to simply select a data stream to be transmitted to the ground from the data stream intended for logging.
 If it is necessary to log more detailed data (with higher frequency) another MAVLink message must be logged.